steamclock/SteamclEnv/README.md

 | --path | -p | Path to your environment file, relative to the current directory.
 This overrides --dev. |
 | --dev | -d | Use .env.dev rather than .env.
 This is superseded by --path if provided. |
 | --debug | n/a | Toggle debug mode, which prints more information out to the console while running. |

+### Interfacing with Bitrise

+< TODO >

+## License

+Netable is available under the MIT license.
+See [LICENSE.md](https://github.com/steamclock/steamclenv/blob/main/LICENSE.md) for more info.